nfour/fermenter/README.md

   })
 });
 ```

+The above will be run against the gherkin file: [calculator.feature](src/tests/features/calculator.feature)

 - It executes your feature file with `describe` and `test` provided (by default) by `jest`.
 - It will be possible or mandatory to provide the framework functions, so that `mocha` and other compatible test runners can be utilized.